A CONSULTATION carried out by West Dorset District Council was criticized by councilors after it got just one remark from the public.

 Cllr Thacker said that he will try and discover exactly what is being done about the machines.

-The licensing policy on gambling like the one played on Situs judi online is developed to prevent gambling from being a source of betting hacks, criminal activities and disorder, being associated with criminal offense or condition or being used to support crime as well as ensure it is carried out in a fair and open method and to protect children and vulnerable people from being damaged or exploited by gambling.
+The licensing policy on gambling like the one played on is developed to prevent gambling from being a source of betting hacks, criminal activities and disorder, being associated with criminal offense or condition or being used to support crime as well as ensure it is carried out in a fair and open method and to protect children and vulnerable people from being damaged or exploited by gambling.

 The council is required to examine its policy a minimum of every 3 years.
-Councilors of the OCV voted to approve the policy with no more changes.
+Councilors of the voted to approve the policy with no more changes.